dell/omnia/docs/source/Overview/newfeatures.rst

 * Added support for Intel Gaudi 3 accelerators.

-* Configuring the internal OpenLDAP server as a proxy server.
+* The internal OpenLDAP server can now be configured as a proxy server.

 * Kubernetes version upgraded to 1.29.5 (Previously 1.26.12).